; Skip to Content

 Mahoney State Park conservatory

-Not a far walk from the Activity Center is the conservatory/greenhouse.
-This is a great place for a quick warmup if it’s particularly freezing outdoors.
-It’s like 150 degrees in there.
-It’s small but there’s a lot to look at, including a fish pond.
+The conservatory is a great place for a quick warmup if it’s particularly freezing outdoors.
+It feels downright tropical in there, and is a nice respite from Nebraska winters.
+It’s small but there’s a lot to look at, including a fish pond and little waterfall.

 Inside the small conservatory at Mahoney State Park

 In a separate room, there are a couple aquariums featuring native Nebraskan animals, like snakes and a turtle.
 The kids liked looking at them.
-Two other indoor options I can’t vouch much for since we tend to do more active things while we’re there:

 What to do outdoors at Mahoney State Park in the winter

 The toboggan run at Mahoney State Park is a pretty nice, long hill but not too steep.
 I like that it was far enough away from trees that I could relax.
-This is a FREE activity, just bring your sleds.
-You can rent a sled for $3 on the days that the Activity Center is open.
+And, this is a FREE activity, if you bring your sleds.

 Mahoney also opens its outdoor putt-putt course, weather permitting.
 It’s $3.50 per person.
 Pick up the clubs and balls from the Kiewit Lodge Front Desk.
 You can also rent disc golf supplies at the lodge.
 Pay $3 for a single disc or $5 for three.
 Again, it’s weather permitting.

 Another FREE activity is hiking around the park.
 While I prefer my hikes when I can feel my fingers, trails are still open at Mahoney in the winter.
+Some people bring their own snowshoes.

 Exploring the easy-to-hike trails near the lookout tower.
 If you time it right, you can catch a nice view of passing trains.

 Just be warned, Mahoney isn’t the best place for hikes in this part of Nebraska.
 There aren’t a lot of trails at this park.
-But, then again, it’s not like you want to hike very far with young children in the middle of a Nebraska winter.

 Special events at Mahoney

 I recommend checking the Nebraska Game & Parks calendar before planning your visit.
 You may be able to time a winter visit to coincide with a memorable holiday event or family-friendly event.
+Some of the events that have been promoted recently include:

-More about Mahoney State Park
+If you go to Mahoney State Park

 Where: Eugene T. Mahoney State Park, 28500 West Park Highway, Ashland, Nebraska